-From the initial indication of loss to the final detailed report the assessment of financial loss has a number of uses in a claim scenario.
-In the initial stages of a loss it is important for the business and insurers to have a clear understanding of what the losses are likely to be given different recovery scenarios and investment decisions that have to be made in each case.
+From the initial indication of loss to the final detailed report the assessment of financial loss has a number of fulfills a number of uses.
+In the initial stages of a loss it is important for the business and insurers to have a clear understanding of what the losses are likely to be under different recovery scenarios and investment decisions that have to be made in each case.

 Where this investment is covered by the policy as an increased cost of working (ICW) it must be shown to be economic ideally before the decision to incur it has been taken.